brendanmurty/site/content/brendan/posts/20161014_farewell-upcomingtasks.md

 ## What happens on the 15th of November, 2016?

-The website, upcomingtasks.com, will redirect to this blog post.
+The website will redirect to this blog post.

 All related UpcomingTasks services and accounts will be shut down.